DrCuis/How-to-guides/200-Layout/210-Layout-Tour/README.md

 ![Cuis Window](LayoutTour/Layout13.png)

 If you put your mouse pointer over the box on the Gap Between Morphs content will highlight.
 Type a value and it will overwrite what is already there.
-Put '10' in each box.
+Put '10' in this box.

 The press Update.